API Basics 3: Build a Game (Async JS, Callbacks & Promises) Course

 Job Outlook

-• Essential skills for frontend and full-stack JavaScript roles
+• Essential async skills for frontend development roles

 Editorial Take